Skip to contents

 • glystats::gly_enrich_go() expects glycoproteomics or traitproteomics experiments

-When you might need to care: The main scenario is when you’re manually creating an experiment object using experiment().
-In that case, you’ll want to set the exp_type field to match your data structure.
+When to set experiment type: Manually when creating an experiment object using experiment().
+Set the exp_type field to match your data structure.